w3f/Grants-Program/applications/TuxedoDapp.md

    Price
    Status (Ready for Raring, Tired (only for Dad), Had birth recently(only for Mom)).
 2. Trade :
-    Users should be able to buy the kitty from other users via the search kitty screen or directly from Trade Kitty screen by inputting the kitty & owner details.
+    Users should be able to buy the kitty from other users via the search kitty screen or directly from the Trade Kitty screen by inputting the kitty & owner details.
 3. Breed :
     Users should be able to initiate breeding directly from the dashboard.
 4. Update :
-    Users should be able to update features such as Tradable status, price and name from the dashboard by clicking on any cell which will navigate to update the kitty screen.
+    Users should be able to update features such as Tradable status, price, and name from the dashboard by clicking on any cell which will navigate to update the kitty screen.
 5. Interactivity:
    Make the dashboard interactive, allowing users to click on individual NFTs to access more detailed information or initiate specific actions.

 **Tech Stack:**
-TypeScript
+ React Framework(React + Redux + React Router) OR Vue Framework(Vue.js with Vuex and the Vue Router) Polkadot-JS APIs such as API for getting block data TypeScript
-webpack
+ Babel - for backward compatibility in older Browsers Local database: IndexedDB
  IPFS for strong metadata of kitty such as Name, Trading status, Price, etc.

 Wireframes: https://drive.google.com/file/d/1pLnz2rzjG2fU30rdXeBpnT6A4DvjPxhy/view?usp=sharing